Display: 14-inch, 1080p, 120Hz

 The Asus ROG Zephyrus G14 is the sort of gaming machine that gamers have dreamed of for years.
 Equipped with the latest AMD Ryzen 9-4900HS processor and Nvidia GeForce RTX 2060 Max-Q GPU, it puts a lot of horsepower into its little 14-inch chassis.
 And its price is reasonable, too, starting at $1,049 ($1,449 for the model we reviewed).
 It's not only one of the best gaming laptops out there, it's one of the best laptops, period.
 In fact, it earned a spot among our picks for the best products of the year in our 2020 Tom's Guide Awards, and earned a recommendation for best-sounding laptop in our Tom's Guide Awards 2021.

-The Zephyrus G14 sounds almost too good to be true: More than 11 hours of battery life, awesome performance for gaming and VR, thermal management that never gets hot to the touch, and a design that can both satisfy gamers and look at home in more professional settings All this, plus funky personalization features.
+The Zephyrus G14 sounds almost too good to be true: More than 11 hours of battery life, awesome performance for gaming and VR, thermal management that never gets hot to the touch, and a design that can both satisfy gamers and look at home in more professional settings.
+All this, plus funky personalization features.

-- Here are the best gaming laptops
+- Here are the best laptops for engineering students

 - The best gaming mouse